AronGahagan/cpt-dev/README.md

-_License: This software is provided gratis (free of charge), it is free to use and distribute, but not to sell.
-Modifications require the removal of all references to **company -name**.
+_License: This software is provided gratis (free of charge), AS IS and without Warranty.
+It is free to use, and free to distribute with prior written consent from the contributors/copyright holders provided no modifications are made.
 Contributors retain their patents.
 All other rights reserved.
 Copyright 2019, **company-name**._

 # cpt: The CP Toolbar